Rome is a fantastic city that is the dearest to me because I lived there for 2 years during my Master studies!

 You can buy your ticket directly from the official site.
-If you don’t see tickets for the desired dates on the official website (very likely if you book last minute), try GetYourGuide, this company helped me so many times to get tickets last minute!
+If you don’t see tickets for your desired dates on the official website (very likely if you book last minute), try GetYourGuide.
+This company helped me so many times to get tickets last minute!
 No idea how they do it!
-The price is even a bit lower from the official site in case you would take the audio guide (and you should!).
+The price is even a bit lower than the official site in case you take the audio guide (and you should!).

 You do not need to print the ticket this time, you can just show the electronic voucher, they will scan it directly from your smartphone.

-PRO TIP: a good time to go would be an early morning on Wednesday as many people will be at the Basilica for Pope’s audience and they will start flocking in the museum only after 11 a.m.
+PRO TIP: a good time to go would be early morning on Wednesday as many people will be at the Basilica for Pope’s audience and they will start flocking into the museum only after 11 a.m.

 PRICE: 21€ (17 + 4 online booking fee per person) + optional audio guide 7€ (they also have a special audio guide for kids for 5€!).
 The price is 8€ for students up to 25 years old (you will need to present a valid student ID at the entrance).

-As usual, if there are no tickets on the official site left for your dates, try here, for a couple of extra euros you will probably buy your tickets!
+As usual, if there are no tickets on the official site left for your dates, try here, for a couple of extra euros you will probably be able to buy your tickets!

 Solution 2.
-Get a guided tour of Vatican
+Get a guided tour of the Vatican

-Musei Vaticani is one of those museums that is worth visiting with a knowledgeable guide and tour groups get to go directly to the entrance cutting the line, so it is a win-win for you!
+Musei Vaticani is one of those museums that is worth visiting with a knowledgeable guide and tour groups get to go directly to the entrance and cut the line, so it is a win-win for you!

 Here are some great choices I have selected for you for both guided and private tours: